Houston Shoplifting Lawyer

 Defense Against Texas Shoplifting Charges

-Texas law consolidates all theft offenses under Section 31.03 of the Penal Code.
-Shoplifting along with theft by false pretext, conversion by a bailee, theft from the person, acquisition of property by threat, swindling, swindling by worthless check, embezzlement, extortion, receiving or concealing embezzled property, and receiving or concealing stolen property are now all consolidated under the broader crime of theft.
+Texas law consolidates all theft offenses under Section 31.02 of the Penal Code.
+Shoplifting, along with theft by false pretext, conversion by a bailee, theft from the person, acquisition of property by threat, swindling, swindling by worthless check, embezzlement, extortion, receiving or concealing embezzled property, and receiving or concealing stolen property are consolidated under the broader crime of theft.

 Penalties for Shoplifting under Texas Law

 According to Sec.
 31.03, theft is the unlawful appropriation of property with the intent to deprive the owner.
-Theft occurs when it is taken:
+Appropriation of property is unlawful if::

 • The property is stolen, and the actor appropriates the property knowing it was stolen by another; or